barbarer/H3-Fall19/README.md

 - git status # to check that the file is in the staging area
 - git commit -m "Message" # Replace Message with some text that explains the current state of your file
 - git push -u origin master # To push your commits to github

+Be sure to turn in a link to your repo on Canvas by the due date!
+You don't have to upload any files to Canvas.